 France

-Foreign cultural staff license plate since 1st January 1998 in silver on red.
+Current foreign cultural staff series since 1st January 1998 in silver on red.

 The registration consists of two numerals, followed by the letters IT and two numerals.